LucasGelgon/Site-web-Marseille/README.md

 This project is a **static website** dedicated to exploring the city of **Marseille**, France.
 It was created as part of a university course project and showcases historical, cultural, and practical information about the city.

-You can find the address at the following url : [lgelgon.fr/marseille](https://lgelgon.fr/marseille)
+You can find the website at the following url : [lgelgon.fr/marseille](https://lgelgon.fr/marseille)

 ---